Meta's Conversions API integration

 RequirementConsent Management solution

-Collect explicit consent before users are tracked by non-essential cookies or tracker (e.g cross tracking between Facebook and other sites)Allow users to opt in to sharing their personal data with a third party (like Facebook) on our Consents page.
+Collect explicit consent before tracking users with non-essential cookies or trackers (like cross-tracking between Meta and other sites)Let users opt in to sharing personal data with third parties (like Meta) on our Consents page.

-The created consent categories can then be easily used within the Scenario to target only the customers with the relevant consent.
+Use the created consent categories in scenarios to target only customers with relevant consent.

-If you want to add an AI edge to your retargeting, we recommend pairing the use of Facebook Conversions API with our Predictions module.
-This allows you to use forward-looking data generated by an advanced machine learning model to discover segments with higher conversion potential or those you are about to lose.
-Feed this data into Facebook for more accurate and targeted ads.
+• Use predictive data: Add an AI edge to your retargeting by pairing the Conversions API with our predictions module.
+Use forward-looking data from advanced machine learning models to find segments with higher conversion potential or those you're about to lose.
+Feed this data into Meta for more accurate, targeted ads.

 var fbp = getCookieByName('_fbp');